MaxKortenbruck/text_visualization/README.md

 - ECharts 5.1.2

 ## Features
-This project allows you to cmapare articles from a range of selected topics with different political orientations.
+This project allows you to compare articles from a range of selected topics with different political orientations.

 ![Alt text](/src/doc/pictures/main.png)